A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 For example: a plan with a deductible that is $1,000 lower than a competing plan, but that costs $100 more per month and offers similar coverage after the deductible.
 Buying it would mean that you’d spend an extra $1,200 in premiums, to possibly save $1,000 if you have a significant claim.
 That’s why it’s important to spend a little time crunching numbers before you select a plan.

 One reason for the popularity of Silver plans – and the high percentage of Silver plan enrollees who received premium subsidies – is cost-sharing reductions, or CSR (also known as cost-sharing subsidies).
-If your household income does not exceed 250% of poverty, you’re eligible for cost-sharing subsidies in addition to premium subsidies.
+If your household income does not exceed 250% of the federal poverty level (FPL), you’re eligible for cost-sharing subsidies in addition to premium subsidies.

-During the open enrollment period for 2024 health plans, more than 21.4 million people enrolled in plans through the exchanges nationwide, and more than 10.6 million of them enrolled in plans with built-in CSR benefits.2
+During the open enrollment period for 2024 health plans, more than 21.4 million people enrolled in plans through the exchanges nationwide.
+More than half of them — nearly 11.7 million people — selected Silver plans.
+And nearly all of those Silver plan enrollees — more than 10.6 million — enrolled in plans with built-in CSR benefits.4

-For 2025 coverage, 250% of the poverty level is $37,650 for a single individual in the continental US, and $78,000 for a family of four.
-The CSR benefits are strongest, however, for people with income that doesn’t exceed 200% of the poverty level, which is $30,120 for a single person, and $62,400 for a family of four (this is all based on the 2024 poverty level numbers, which are used to determine Marketplace subsidy eligibility for 2025 coverage).
+For 2025 coverage, 250% of FPL is $37,650 for a single individual in the continental United States, and $78,000 for a family of four.
+The CSR benefits are strongest, however, for people with income that doesn’t exceed 200% of FPL, which is $30,120 for a single person, and $62,400 for a family of four.
+(This is all based on the 2024 poverty level numbers, which are used to determine Marketplace subsidy eligibility for 2025 coverage.)

 Cost-sharing subsidies are automatically included in Silver plans for enrollees whose income makes them eligible to receive cost-sharing subsidies.
 Cost-sharing subsidies are not available at the other metal levels, and do not show up among the available plan selections for people with income too high for CSR eligibility.
 These plans have lower out-of-pocket maximums and higher actuarial value than a regular Silver plan – they’ll save you money when you need to use your health coverage.
 And you can apply your premium subsidy towards their purchase price.